Cry Wolf: a HERO Television Special

 Date of Birth: 08 January 1988

 Two minds.
 Two hearts.
 One disturbed killer.
 Cursed by Cruel Fate.
-These and other similar terms best describe the girl that came to be known as Lavender.
+These terms best describe the girl that came to be known as Lavender.
 Her true name has been lost in the turbulent winds of her sordid past.

 Born in a rural village in the Carpathian Mountains of Romania, she and her twin sister were the outcome of the laws of a communist dictatorship that prohibited birth control as they sought to create a larger work force for the country.
 With a sizeable portion of the population living in poverty, countless unwanted children were abandoned.
 Many survived on the streets whereas some were herded into state-run orphanages and asylums to suffer a life of maltreatment and neglect.
 A great many were sold into slavery and the twins themselves were purchased by the Cosa Nostra branch of the Italian Mafia.

-Aside from being physically and mentally abused, they were forced to participate in paedophiliac rape and snuff films, torturing and murdering other children for the sick pleasure of their captors.
-They eventually became accustomed to the sight of blood and Death and the twins soon devolved into young yet deranged and sadistic killers in their own right.
+Aside from being subjected to direct physical and mental abuse, they were forced to participate in paedophiliac rape and snuff films, torturing and murdering other children for the sick pleasure of their captors.
+They eventually became accustomed to the sight of blood and Death and the twins soon turned into young yet deranged and sadistic killers.

-It was through Cosa Nostra’s connections with SHADOW Company that the twins were used for medical experiments including injections with altered versions of the Insania Virus.
-Only their vampiric bloodline stopped the virus from horribly mutating their bodies.
-As a result, they became the organization’s only hapless subjects to survive the transformation.
+It was through Cosa Nostra’s connections with SHADOW Company that the twins were later used for medical experiments including injections containing the Insania Virus.
+Only their vampiric bloodline stopped the virus from horribly mutating their bodies, and thus allowed them to survive.
 Their love for killing and their newly amplified physical prowess coupled with additional combat training made them the Maffia’s foremost child assassins.

-Unknown to many, Gretel was merely left in a comatose state.
+Unknown to many, while Hansel died permanently, the bullet that struck Gretel did not kill her, merely leaving her in a comatose state.
 While the Insania Virus failed to save her brother Hansel, Gretel survived, albeit in a vegetative state, and her body was recovered by operatives from SHADOW Company.
-Initially, she was just another failed test subject meant to be recycled until she Kimberly Anne Foxglove saw potential in the half-dead girl and then brought the child assassin under her personal care.
+Initially, she was just another failed test subject meant to be recycled until Kimberly Anne Foxglove saw potential in the half-dead girl.
+She then brought the child assassin under her personal care.

-Either way, both personas enjoy a child-like love for killing that they carried all throughout their younger years.
-Lavender’s need to end the lives of others is at par with Nightshade’s, although while the former deals Death to please her mistress Cruel Fate and her own satisfaction, Violeta kills because she believes that the Death of others extends her own existence, no matter how miserable it is.
+Either way, both personas have a child-like love for slaughter that they carried all throughout their years.
+Lavender’s need to end the lives of others is at par with Nightshade’s, although while the former deals Death to please her mistress Cruel Fate and her own disdain for humanity, Violeta kills because she believes that the Death of others extends her own existence, no matter how miserable it is.

 At first, Violeta felt apprehensive about being teamed up with other people, even more so, the other Revenants created by SHADOW.
 She has since mellowed down and accepted their companionship, feeling at ease being around hardened killers such as herself.
 She holds respect for Foxglove only because the red-haired CEO of SHADOW gave her a second chance at life.